skoolkid/skoolkit/sphinx/source/skool-macros.rst

   [text]
   {text}

-If ``text`` contains unbalanced brackets, any non-whitespace character that is not present in ``text`` may be used as an alternative delimiter.
+If ``text`` contains unbalanced brackets, a non-whitespace character that is not present in ``text`` may be used as an alternative delimiter.
 For example::

   /text/